 Recently, we wrote about recreational therapy.
 However, if you have visited a long-term care center or similar facility, you may have heard of their activity program.
 You might be wondering: Are activity programs the same as recreational therapy?
 There are some differences and some similarities.

-There are two key differences between recreational therapy and activities.
+There are two key differences between recreational therapy and activity programs.
 First is how the service is paid for: A facility employing recreational therapists can charge Medicare/Medicaid and other insurers for the services of the therapist, while a facility employing an activity professional cannot charge Medicare/Medicaid or other insurers for the activity professional’s services.
-Secondly, activity services/programs are primarily provisioned for geriatric populations in a variety of settings that may include other populations with special needs, whereas recreational therapies serve people of various ages and abilities across a wider spectrum of settings.
+Secondly, activity programs are primarily provisioned for geriatric populations in a variety of settings that may include other populations with special needs, whereas recreational therapies serve people of various ages and abilities across a wider spectrum of settings.

 If you are an activity professional, or someone interested in what activity professionals do, check out the following resources: